Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Keep in mind these factors when comparing transfer providers:

 - Pickup Methods.
-Cash pickup locations are plentiful in Yemen.
-When transferring money to a bank account in Yemen, first make sure the bank and service you are considering support a money transfer to that bank account.
+Cash pickup locations are plentiful in Yemen, but if your recipient would rather have the money transferred to their bank account, make sure the bank and service you are considering support a money transfer to their account.

 - Fees.
 The fees when sending money to Yemen are higher than usual fees, but don’t vary too much between the available services.
 Consider the exchange rate along with the fee to get the best deal.

 - Transfer Methods.
-Can transfers be placed online, over the phone, by visiting a branch and/or by using a mobile app?
+Can transfers be placed online, over the phone, by visiting a branch or by using a mobile app?
 Choose a transfer company with a transfer method that suits you.

 - Transfer Options.
 Can you lock in an ideal exchange rate now and transfer the money later, known as a forward contract?
-Does the institution offer limit orders, which allows you to take advantage of changing market conditions by executing the money transfer when a certain exchange rate is met?
-Can you schedule recurring payments, or does the company only provide one-time orders?
+Does the company offer limit orders, which allow you to take advantage of changing market conditions by executing the money transfer when a certain exchange rate is met?
+Can you schedule recurring payments or does the company only provide one-time orders?
 Think about these factors before chooseing a company.

-- Minimum/Maximum Transfer Amounts.
-What is the minimum transfer limit imposed by each company, and will this affect the size of your transfer?
+- Minimum and Maximum Transfer Amounts.
+What is the minimum transfer limit imposed by each company and will this affect the size of your transfer?

 - Customer Service.
 What sort of customer support is offered and during what hours can you receive assistance?